nox-xon/obsidian-document-editing-shortcuts/README.md

 * [ ] Navigate up, down and select inside command platte menu
 * [ ] More to be added ...

+Something to note is that it's not entirely clear how simple it is to code some of the shortcuts inside the todo list.

 ## Installation
 ### Install from Community Plugins
 Can't do that yet, waiting for approval.
 Hopefully it will get approved soon.